 KU/24!
 A Day in the Life of the University of Kansas

 Groundbreaking Project: Hoite Caston Productions signed a location agreement with the University of Kansas to produce the documentary KU/24!
 A Day in the Life of the University of Kansas, to be shot during the 24 hours from midnight to midnight on a Fall Friday in 2015, recording the inspiring KU stories that happen in just one day on this major comprehensive research and teaching university’s five campuses and the city Lawrence, which was voted one of America’s Top 10 College Hometowns.
 With your help during the coming Kickstarter.com fudraiser, KU/24! will cover the Allen Fieldhouse fanatics and preparations for either the first basketball “practice” of Late Night in the Phog or an early season game, which will launch a new Bill Self led Jayhawk contender for another March Madness race to the Final Four.
 We’ll get an inside look at the first season of the new KU head football coach as the gridiron Jayhawks prepare for a Saturday home game at Memorial Stadium.
 Our camera crews will also hope to follow the backstage activities of a Lied Center professional touring production or the lead up to a University Theatre’s opening night performance of a student produced play.
 We’ll cover a cornucopia of events and stories highlighting the academic and extracurricular excellence on the five campuses of this heartland of higher education.
-It will show Kansas citizens and legislators the impressive return on their investment in KU, as well as spotlighting the value to the state and nation of all higher educational institutions.
+It will show Kansas citizens and legislators the impressive return on their investment in KU, as well as spotlighting the value to the states and nation of all higher educational institutions.
 While KU/24! is not officially endorsed by the University, the KU Office of Public Affairs and Marketing Communications are facilitating the production process and are negotiating the use of KU copyrighted material.